 Phenotype: Base coat colors are lightened (diluted) to paler shades.
-For example, black becomes a gray-blue color (often called "blue" by breeders) and chocolate brown becomes a pale silvery red (often called "lilac" or "isabella").
+For example, black becomes a gray-blue color (often called "blue" by breeders) and chocolate brown becomes a pale silvery red (in some breeds, this can be called "lilac"; in the French Bulldog, this is typically referred to as "isabella" - other breeds may have different names for this dilution).

 Dogs with D/D genotype are not expected to display dilute coat colors; they have no known dilution variants.
 They cannot produce dilute offspring or transmit any of the known dilution variants to their offspring.